chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 - Certification
 - IMDb link

-When a user selects a recommended movie, the MovieLens movie ID is passed to the Django backend.
-The backend retrieves the movie information from the database and uses the MovieLens link information to request additional details from TMDb.
+This allows the application to combine MovieLens recommendation data with additional movie information for the user interface.

+---

 ## Similar Movie Recommendations

-The Movie Details page includes a **"You might also like"** feature that provides similar movie recommendations.
+The Movie Details page also includes a **You Might Also Like** recommendation feature.

-The backend compares the genres of the selected movie with other movies in the database.
+This feature recommends up to **6 similar movies** based on the genres of the currently selected movie.

-The similar movie recommendation process includes:
+The process includes:

-- Extracting genres from the selected movie
+1. Retrieving the genres of the selected movie.
-- Comparing the selected movie with other movies
+2. Comparing them with other movies in the database.
-- Calculating genre similarity
+3. Calculating genre similarity.
-- Applying minimum rating quality requirements
+4. Applying minimum rating and rating-count quality filters.
-- Applying minimum rating-count requirements
-- Ranking movies by genre similarity and rating information
+5. Ranking the candidate movies by similarity and rating information.
-- Returning the Top 6 similar movies
+6. Returning the Top 6 similar movies.
-- Retrieving movie posters from TMDb
+7. Retrieving their poster images from TMDb.

-Genre similarity is calculated using the common genres between the selected movie and candidate movies compared with their total unique genres.

-Users can select one of the similar movies to open its Movie Details page.
-The system then loads the selected movie information and generates a new set of similar movie recommendations.
+Users can select a similar movie to open its Movie Details page and receive another set of related movie recommendations.

+---

 ## Technology Stack